How to Become a Seafood Clerk

 • High school diploma or equivalent required.

-• Previous experience in a retail or food service environment is preferred.
+• Previous experience in a retail or food service environment, preferably in a seafood setting, is preferred.

-• Knowledge of seafood products, including types, preparation, and storage.
+• Knowledge of seafood products, including types, preparation methods, and storage requirements.

 • Ability to work in a fast-paced environment and handle multiple tasks simultaneously.